 If no public health nuisance or regulations violations are found, we will mark the complaint invalid and close the complaint.

-Once we send the Notice, we’ll check the property after the deadline to fix the issue.
-If the problem is fixed, the case will be closed and made public.
+Next, we will follow up after the deadline to ensure the issue has been fixed.
+If fixed, the case will be closed and made public.

 Types of Complaints